Search

 For companies that already have an existing Sproom account and it is later linked under Maventa, if they had previously enabled the email sending option, it will remain active.
 In those cases, Sproom will handle the email sending, and such invoices will still be billed by Maventa as e-invoices.

-We recommend disabling the email sending setting on the Sproom side to ensure consistent and predictable delivery behavior.
+Maventa recommends disabling the email sending setting on the Sproom side to ensure consistent and predictable delivery behaviour.

 Receiving in Denmark

 In Denmark, companies can receive invoices through different channels.
 If a company has activated e-invoice receiving, they can receive invoices via Maventa’s internal network.
 Additionally, if the company is registered with Peppol, Peppol receiving is available.
-Companies with the scanning activated can also receive scanned invoices.
+To receive from NemHandel, the company needs a separate receiving activation for that network.

 Address Type Description Example address Activation Requirement

 Peppol address Official identifier for the Peppol network.
-0184:31000000 Created when company registers themselves to receive also from Peppol
+Uses the CVR number with scheme 0184.
+0184:31000000 Created when the company registers to receive from Peppol

 Denmark has introduced a new accounting law requiring ERP systems to support invoice response messages, XML-based business acknowledgements that communicate the processing status of an invoice between buyer and supplier (e.g. accepted, rejected, pending).